octelium/cordium/README.md

 # Cordium

-Cordium is a free and open source, self-hosted, identity-based, horizontally scalable sandbox platform built on [Kubernetes](https://kubernetes.io) and [Octelium](https://github.com/octelium/octelium) for both humans and machines, including AI agents.
-Cordium is designed as a unified platform that serves two primary purposes:
+Cordium is a free and open source, self-hosted, identity-based sandbox platform built on Kubernetes and [Octelium](https://octelium.com).
+It provides isolated, reproducible general-purpose sandboxes for developers, AI agents, and automated workloads that are accessible through web terminals, SSH, CLI, and gRPC APIs.

-- A sandbox platform for running both long-lived workloads (such as remote development environments, persistent servers, and interactive coding sessions) and short-lived tasks (such as AI agent execution, CI/CD jobs, and automated scripts) inside reproducible rootless container-based sandboxes accessible via web, SSH, CLI, and gRPC-based SDKs.
-- An identity-based zero-trust remote access platform that leverages [Octelium](https://octelium.com) ZTNA capabilities to provide secretless, policy-driven access to infrastructure resources from within Workspaces, without exposing, distributing, or managing upstream resource credentials.
+What sets Cordium apart is how Workspaces access infrastructure (e.g. remote internal resources behind NAT, publicly protected SaaS resources, IoT, etc.).
+Instead of injecting credentials into the environment, every Workspace operates with a dedicated Octelium identity.
+Databases, SSH servers, HTTP APIs, and Kubernetes clusters are accessed through Octelium's identity-aware, secretless access ZTNA infrastructure without exposing long-lived credentials such as API tokens, passwords, SSH private keys, or kubeconfigs directly inside the Workspace.

 ## Table of Contents